nordeim/Maria-Family-Clinic/maria-family-clinic/SERVICE-AVAILABILITY-INTEGRATION-COMPLETE.md

 ## 🎯 **TASK COMPLETION SUMMARY**

-I have successfully built and integrated a comprehensive service availability tracking system for the Maria Family Clinic application with all requested features implemented.
+I have successfully built and integrated a comprehensive service availability tracking system for the My Family Clinic application with all requested features implemented.

 ## ✅ **DELIVERABLES COMPLETED**